Rock of Ages (Christian hymn): History

-The first four lines for the 1st version of the 1st verse were published in The Gospel Magazine in October, 1775.

-The first publication in full was the following spring in the March, 1776 edition of The Gospel Magazine, with a revised first verse, plus three more verses.
-A slightly further revised version was published that summer in July 1776 in Toplady's hymnal Psalms & Hymns for Public and Private Worship.
+The first four lines for the first version of the first verse were published in The Gospel Magazine in October 1775.
+The first publication in full was in the March 1776 edition, with a revised first verse and three more verses.
+A slightly further revised version was published in July 1776 in Toplady's hymnal Psalms & Hymns for Public and Private Worship.

-There is a popular story most hymnologists do not believe about the origin of this hymn text.
-That story was started 122 years after publication of the hymn text by a letter published in the Times [of London], June 3, 1898 from Dean Lefroy of Norwich, together with one from Sir W. H. Wills on the same matter.
+There is a popular story most hymnologists do not believe about the origin of this hymn text that started 122 years after publication of the hymn text by a letter published in the Times of London, 3 June 1898 from Dean Lefroy of Norwich, together with one from Sir W. H. Wills on the same matter.
 The burden of Lefroy’s correspondence is based on a claim made by Sir W. H. Wills regarding the origin of this hymn.
 Wills' claim asserted that Toplady drew his inspiration from an incident in the gorge of Burrington Combe in the Mendip Hills in England.
 Toplady, then a curate (assistant Church of England preacher) in the nearby village of Blagdon, was travelling along the gorge when he was caught in a storm.
 Finding shelter in a gap in the gorge, he was struck by the title and scribbled down the initial lyrics.

 According to E. J. Fasham, a more likely inspiration for the text is a 1673 sermon by Daniel Brevint (who had been the Dean of Durham Cathedral).
 This sermon had been partially quoted in the preface to Charles Wesley's Hymns of the Lord's Supper (1745), which was in common use amongst a number of ministers of the period.
 The similarity between the passages from Brevint's sermon and the hymn suggests this was the starting point for Toplady's text.